EaP Think Tank Network

 Publications

 Members of the Eastern Partnership Think Tank Network are encouraged to submit publications that have been (co-)written by them or pitch a publication.
-The aim is to feature relevant policy papers and to feed into discussion on the EU’s Eastern neighborhood and accession policies, as well as regional and country developments on the relevant topics for the region and network.
+The aim is to feature relevant policy papers and contribute to discussions on the EU’s Eastern neighborhood and accession policies, as well as regional and country developments on the relevant topics for the region and network.
 You can either submit/repost a publication from your website or pitch us a publication.
-If you have questions, please get in touch with Hanna Thiele: thiele@dgap.org
+If you have questions, please get in touch with Mariia Lesiv at lesiv@dgap.org

 Before submitting a publication, please consult the guidelines below and ensure that the submission fulfills the criteria and is suitable.
 After you have entered all the required information and submitted your publication, we will review it and – given that it is relevant – upload it to the website.

-Please note that for the moment, we limit the number of submissions that we can upload to two publications per member a month for re-posted articles.
+Please note that, for the moment, we limit the number of submissions that can be uploaded to two publications per member per month for re-posted articles.

 Disclaimer: The network’s think tanks are responsible for the provided content.
 It does not necessarily reflect the views of either DGAP or the European Commission.